 55. The projects sold to investors in 2015 and 2016 took significantly longer than the projected construction time frame, which ranged from four to nine months.
 Overlake Capital closed on the purchase of most of the properties within a few weeks of raising capital from investors for the project.
-However, the construction on most of the projects did not start right away, and the projects experienced various delays.
-The table below details the projected construction time frame of each property as communicated to investors, and the actual length of the projects calculated from the date the property was purchased to the date the property was sold.
-Many of the projects took close to or over two years, and the longest project to date took three years and four months (although two projects, acquired approximately three years ago, are still not complete).
+However, the construction on most of the projects did not start right away, and the projects experienced various unanticipated delays, including from unreliable contractors and in obtaining permits.
+The table below details the projected construction time frame of each property as originally communicated to investors, and the actual length of the projects took close to or over two years, and the longest project to date took three years and four months (although two projects, acquired approximately three years ago, are still not complete).
 The last two projects were sold without any new construction or remodel work being done.